thephilgray/thephilgray-nuxt/content/blog/2018-10-30-epub-dev-testing.md

 ```
 - If you want to push other files to the device and you’re having difficulty navigating adb shell, you can use `adb shell` with `ls` and `grep` as documented here: [https://stackoverflow.com/questions/16796432/how-to-list-all-the-files-in-android-phone-by-using-adb-shell](https://stackoverflow.com/questions/16796432/how-to-list-all-the-files-in-android-phone-by-using-adb-shell)

+##### TODOS
+- Write custom scripts for quickly spinning up emulators and sideloading GApps and ebooks
-TODO: Reasearch automated testing tools to use with Android Studio.
+- Reasearch automated testing for Android Studio emulators
+- Look into possibly using [Genymotion](https://www.genymotion.com/desktop/) for emulation